-T-Mobile holding event on March 26, teases that it won't be acting like a wireless company anymoreAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile holding event on March 26, teases that it won't be acting like a wireless company anymoreAlex Wagner - Editorial Director of News and Content

 Grab your calendars, folks.
 T-Mobile just sent out invitations for an event that's taking place in New York on March 26, which is just one week from tomorrow.
 While the magenta carrier doesn't come out and say exactly what it's got planned for the shindig, the image sent to AllThingsD include a teaser that reads "We're still a wireless company.
 We're just not going to act like one anymore."